olucaskirsten/trading-platform-demo/README.md

 ## Important Disclaimer

-This is a **simulated trading platform** created only for educational and portfolio purposes.
+This is a **simulated trading platform** created only for portfolio purposes.

 It does not: